tusdotnet/tusdotnet/README.md

 ## Clients
 [Tus.io](http://tus.io/implementations.html) keeps a list of clients for a number of different platforms (Android, Java, JS, iOS etc). tusdotnet should work with all of them as long as they support version 1.0.0 of the protocol.

-## Custom store
-tusdotnet currently ships with a single store, the `TusDiskStore`, which saves files in a directory on disk.
-You can implement your own store by implementing the following interfaces:
-* `ITusStore` - Support for the core protocol
-* `ITusCreationStore` - Support for the Creation extension

-Optionally the store can also implement the following interfaces:
-* `ITusReadableStore` - Support for reading files from the store (e.g. for downloads or processing).

 ## Roadmap
 * Next release:
   * ~~Add support for file metadata~~ - Thanks to [tkburbidge](https://github.com/tkburbidge)
   * Add support for x-http-override (to support old clients)
+  * Add support for Termination
 * Future releases:
   *	Add support for Upload-Defer-Length
-  * Add support for more extensions: Expiration, Checksum, Termination and Concatenation
+  * Add support for more extensions: Expiration, Checksum and Concatenation
   * Add support for file tracking so that we can return 410 instead of 404 for abandoned files
-  * ~~Figure out a nice way of normalizing downloads with third party stores.~~ - ITusReadableStore

 ## License
 This project is licensed under the MIT license, see [LICENSE](LICENSE).

+## Want to know more?
+Check out the wiki or create an issue. :)